 - Similarly to CoV (SARS epidemic), CoV-2 uses the ACE2 receptor for entry into cells via its spike protein. - ACE2 is expressed in human airway epithelia, lung parenchyma, vascular endothelium, kidney cells, and small intestine cells.
-Also expressed in some neuronal populations - cardiorespiratory centers in the brainstem, raphe nucleus, hypothalamus and motor cortex. - CoV-2, like CoV, may gain access to the CNS via the olfactory receptor neurons, spreading to the olfactory bulbs and then to other parts of the brain via trans-synaptic transfer (e.g., thalamus, hypothalamus, brainstem).
-The medullary cardiorespiratory centers appear to be highly infected, which may play a role in central respiratory failure in these patients.7 - Mild disease in 81% of cases, severe disease (respiratory failure, ARDS, requiring oxygen +/ventilatory support) in 14% cases, and critical disease (shock, MOSD, MOSF) in 5% cases.8 - Cytokine storm: A hallmark of severe CoV-2 disease is the development of a potent "cytokine storm".
+Also expressed in some neuronal populations - cardiorespiratory centers in the brainstem, raphe nucleus, hypothalamus and motor cortex. - CoV-2, like CoV, may gain access to the CNS via the olfactory receptor neurons (may explain anosmia common in these infections), spreading to the olfactory bulbs and then to other parts of the brain via trans-synaptic transfer (e.g., thalamus, hypothalamus, brainstem).
+The medullary cardiorespiratory centers appear to be highly infected, which may play a role in central respiratory failure in these patients.7 Coronaviruses infect both neurons and glia.
+Neuroinfection, along with the systemic inflammatory response, leads to a breakdown of the blood-brain barrier and contributes to the activation of microglia and astroglia.8 - Mild disease in 81% of cases, severe disease (respiratory failure, ARDS, requiring oxygen +/ventilatory support) in 14% cases, and critical disease (shock, MOSD, MOSF) in 5% cases.9 - Cytokine storm: A hallmark of severe CoV-2 disease is the development of a potent "cytokine storm".
 This is not unique to COVID-19 and has been described in MERS and SARS, both of which are closely-related coronaviruses.
-IL-6, a proinflammatory cytokine, is central in this process. - Is there a CNS control of the immune system?
-The answer is yes.
-The autonomic system is an important modulator of the immune system.
-Dysregulating the autonomic system stimulates the inflammatory response of both innate and adaptive immune systems.
-There is strong evidence to support the direct sympathetic innervation of immune organs such as the spleen.
-Sympathetic activation causes splenic cytokine production (IL-1 β , IL-2, IL-5, IL-16 and TGF β 1), whereas vagal nerve stimulation quiesces the immune response.
-One wonders whether blocking the sympathetic outflow may halt or prevent the development of this exuberant inflammatory response.
+IL-6, a proinflammatory cytokine, is central in this process.